 1 Neither the request nor the complaint provides any facts upon which the Commission can 2 conclude that the legal expenses for the lawsuit would not exist irrespective of your campaign for 3 federal office.
 Indeed, your role in the litigation is "not in [your] capacity" as a candidate, 4 see Advisory Opinion 2009-20 (Visclosky for Congress) at 4, but is, instead, in your professional 5 capacity as plaintiffs' counsel.
 Moreover, even if the relief being sought by the plaintiffs, if 6 granted, would benefit your campaign, such incidental benefit does not establish that the legal 7 expenses would not exist irrespective of your campaign.
 See Advisory Opinion 2003-17 (James 8 W. Treffinger) at 7 ("While some of the benefit of the 'scheme and artifice' alleged in the 9 indictment may have inured, or may been intended to inure, to Mr. Treffinger's campaign, the 10 primary wrong alleged in the indictment is the defrauding of the non-Federal polity (i.e., the 11 county and its citizens).").
 Cf. Advisory Opinion 1997-27 (Congressman John Boehner & 12 Friends of John Boehner) at 3 (concluding that an officeholder could use campaign funds to 13 exercise private right of action regarding conduct that "resulted directly from the pursuit of his 14 duties as a Federal officeholder").
 Instead, the available facts indicate that the plaintiffs' legal 15 expenses would exist irrespective of your campaign.
 Accordingly, the use of campaign funds to 16 pay you for such expenses would constitute an impermissible conversion to personal use.
 17 2.
 Does the value of the candidate's, or other individual's, provision of voluntary services 18 toward the lawsuit constitute a "contribution" such that rules on reporting and limitations 19 apply?
-20 No, the value of the proposed voluntary services toward the lawsuit would not constitute 21 an in-kind contribution because they would not be for the purposes of influencing a federal 22 election and, even if they were, they would be exempt from the definition of contribution 23 because they are personal volunteer services.
+20 No, the value of the proposed voluntary services toward the lawsuit would not constitute 21 an in-kind contribution because there is no indication that such services would be for the purpose 22 of influencing a federal election.